-In the above figure, we can see the tick-marked option present at the toolbar.
+In the above figure, we can see the tick-marked option present in the toolbar.

-In this, a user needs to select customize quick access toolbar in excel and select the ‘more commands’ option to add the commands.
+In this, a user must select the “Customize Quick Access Toolbar” in Excel and select the “More Commands” option to add the commands.

-The user has to just right click on the feature presented on the ribbon and choose to add to a quick access toolbar.
+The user has to right-click on the feature presented on the ribbon and choose “Add to Quick Access Toolbar.”

-As shown in the figure, center, and right align commands are added to the toolbar utilizing this option.
+As shown in the figure, center and right alignment commands are added to the toolbar utilizing this option.

 #2 – Deleting Features from the Toolbar